 During this past month's Fire Prevention Week, October 7-13, the Consumer Protection Safety Commission (CPSC) sent out a news release where along with the U.S. Fire Administration (USFA).
 Both agencies are providing new statistics on fire in American homes that urges consumers to install smoke alarms in there homes and check to make sure all smoke alarms are working properly.
 It is also vitally important to develop and practice a family fire escape plan.

-In a report released, the CPSC estimates there were an average of 366,700 unintentional residential fires each year between 2008 and 2010.
+report released, the CPSC estimates there were an average of 366,700 unintentional residential fires each year between 2008 and 2010.

 The top cause of fires in the home is cooking equipment, accounting for an estimated 147,400 or 40 percent of residential 2008 and 2010.
 Cooking was also associated with the largest percentage of fire-related injuries, an estimated average 27.4 percent or 3,450 in the home.